 Case Study: Tulane University

-University Tulane University had been looking for a way to bring promotion and tenure committee process online for years, but found no system to match their needs, let alone deliver financial planning and work.load management at the administrative level.
+Tulane University had been looking for a way to bring promotion and tenure committee processes online for years, but found no system to match their needs, let alone deliver financial planning and workload management at the administrative level.
 As early adopters of Interfolio Review, Promotion & Tenure, Tulane users not only found a solution to their issues around automation, but also were able to partner with Interfolio to contribute to product growth by providing feedback about their workflows, requirements, and business needs.
 Now, Interfolio provides transparency around academic decisions at Tulane ranging from hiring to review, reappointment, tenure, and academic leave.

 Resource management meets user experience